About Sally

 PROFESSIONAL ASSOCIATIONS

-She additionally teaches Shakespeare as an industry guest teacher at various institutions including the Howard Fine Acting Studio Australia and the Equity Foundation.
+She has taught Shakespeare and acting as an industry guest teacher at various institutions including the Howard Fine Acting Studio Australia, Montsalvat, Toorak College and the Equity Foundation.

 Sally continues to work as an actor in film & TV while developing several projects – Shakespeare-related and not – for the stage and screen.